GET ON THE LAW TRACK

 You’ll take a mix of challenging classes with strong research and writing components.
 Your academic progress will be closely monitored to make sure your GPA remains solid.
 Our professors go above and beyond to provide extra help and tutoring if needed.
 You’ll also have access to study sessions, pre-law activities, and other assistance in preparation for the LSAT exam.

 If you plan to attend the ONU Pettit College of Law, you’ll have an inside track.
-We give preferential treatment to admission for all ONU undergraduates.
+We give preferential treatment for admission to all ONU undergraduates.
 No other university offers this advantage.

 As part of the pre-law program, you’re not a number, you’re part of a family.
 You’ll enjoy small class sizes and amazing friendships.
 Your professors will be able to write heartfelt letters of recommendation because they will truly know you and your abilities.